 “The courts have not yet addressed the question of violation of fundamental public policy in the church (religious organization) context.
 As I said above, the courts have no jurisdiction over the purely spiritual church (the non-legal entity) church; such a church in America may still operate according to the principles in the Bible without civil government jurisdiction and persecution.

 “You will need someone to help you who is well-versed in the law should you desire to proceed legally.
 The res

 End – out of characters”

 A New Testament Church is also a First Amendment Church.
-This is because the First Amendment is a law which corresponds with some biblical principles including the principle of separation of church and state.
+This is because the First Amendment is a law which corresponds with biblical principles to include freedom of religion and conscience (separation of church and state), freedom of speech, freedom of press, and freedom of association.
 The First Amendment is a part of the second highest law of the land, the United States Constitution.
 The highest law of every nation is God’s law, whether a nation recognizes it or not.
 The Lord, for the time being, allows individuals, families, churches, and nations free will to honor His precepts or not.
 The choices determine the ultimate consequences.
 Click here to listen to Jerald Finney’s lecture “Hierarchy of Law” (CD of speech at Old Paths Baptist Church in Fayetville, TN. given on the Sunday the church formally adopted the Declaration of Trust).
 The following article “First Amendment Protection of New Testament Churches/Federal Laws Protecting State Churches (Religious Organizations” also explains hierarchy of law.

 The First Amendment says: